Transform Definition Language

 A Variable or parameter that is not defined in the current context evaluates to NULL as well.

-For Numeric Arrays that consist of Long values over some continuous range, there is a special syntax as well.
+For Arrays that consist of Numeric values over some continuous range, there is a special constructor syntax as well.

-Ranges may be ascending or descending and include both boundaries.
+Ranges may be ascending or descending and always include both boundaries.
 For example, RANGE[1,-1] is equivalent of ARRAY[1,0,-1].
+If both boundaries of Range have type of Integer, then all values in the Range will be Integer.
+If any is Long, then all will be Long (and Doubles are converted to Long).

 Custom Object Types